pentaho/mondrian/README.txt

 This is a source, binary or data distribution of Mondrian, an OLAP Engine written in Java.

-This code is released under the terms of the Common Public License (CPL); see LICENSE.html.
+This code is released under the terms of the Eclipse Public License v1.0 (EPL); see LICENSE.html.

 For installation instructions, see doc/install.html (http://mondrian.pentaho.org/documentation/installation.php).